-(vegan) salted chocolate tarts.
+(vegan & gluten free) salted chocolate tarts.
 If I had to describe these (salted) chocolate tarts in just one word, awesome would be it.

-And hey, if hazelnuts are not your thing- just do the tartlet cases all almond.
-But I personally love the hazelnut-chocolate combo (you know, Nutella).
+And hey, if hazelnuts are not your thing, just do the tartlet cases all almond.
+But I personally love the hazelnut-chocolate combo (hint hint!
+Nutella).
 I also like to make these tartlets as a 50-50 chocolate-filling-to-hazelnut-crust ratio, but feel free to play around.
-And of course, do not forget to sprinkle a great quality salt right before serving (I favour Maldon).
+These are no chocolate soufflé, so feel free to adjust ratios such as sweetness a bit according to taste.

 p.s. the chocolate filling is also pretty amazing on (warm) toast.
 Fairly similar in taste to the Dutch hagelslag (chocolate sprinkles).